Route Balancing – Balanced Route Optimization with Stop Distribution

 Businesses’ bottom line suffers when employees have too little work, and employee performance can drop when they get too overloaded with work.
 Thus, in addition to planning routes with the most optimal directions, you also need to figure out the most efficient route stops distribution.

 Route4Me’s Route Balancing enables you to evenly distribute the workload between your drivers and team members.
 All you need to do is import your addresses, select the number of routes you want to plan, and then select how you want to distribute the workload.
-After that, Route4Me will automatically compute and plan the specified number of routes with an equally distributed number of route stops, route distance, or route duration.
+After that, Route4Me will automatically compute and plan the specified number of routes with an equally distributed number of route stops.

 Furthermore, you can then dispatch your balanced routes to drivers’ mobile apps in real-time.